Skip to content

 In this example, we would have a folder named mm that contains the contents of the Git repository.

-Check that you have a .gitignore file in your source tree.
-It should include at a minimum .idea and build/ folders.
+Your .gitignore should include at a minimum .idea and build/ folders.

-Once you have confirmed that your project is working, you can commit and push the changes.
+Once these changes are complete, you can and push the changes.

 $ git add *